Nueva canción: Chile: Nueva canción chilena (New Chilean Song)

 Since 1952, Violeta Parra, together with her children, gathered a total of 3,000 songs of peasant origin, and also released a book known as "Cantos Folklóricos Chilenos" (Chilean Folk Songs).
-In addition, Violeta's children Isabel and Ángel founded the cultural center Peña de los Parra, an organization that functioned as an organizing center for leftist political activism, and welcomed almost all of the major figures associated with early Nueva Canción, including Chileans: Patricio Manns, Víctor Jara, Rolando Alarcón, Payo Grondona, Patricio Castillo, Sergio Ortega, Homero Caro, Tito Fernández, and Kiko Álvarez, as well as non-Chilean musicians, such as Atahualpa Yupanqui from Argentina and Paco Ibañéz of Spain.
+In addition, Violeta's children Isabel and Ángel founded the cultural center Peña de los Parra, an organization that functioned as an organizing center for leftist political activism, and welcomed almost all of the major figures associated with early nueva canción, including Chileans: Patricio Manns, Víctor Jara, Rolando Alarcón, Payo Grondona, Patricio Castillo, Sergio Ortega, Homero Caro, Tito Fernández, and Kiko Álvarez, as well as non-Chilean musicians, such as Atahualpa Yupanqui from Argentina and Paco Ibañéz of Spain.

 Nueva Canción Chilena moved out of small gathering places like Peña de los Parra in 1968 when the Communist Youth Party of Chile pressed 1000 copies of the album Por Vietnam by Quilapayún to raise funds for the band's travel to the International Youth Festival in Bulgaria.
 The copies sold out unexpectedly, a strong demonstration of the popular demand for this new music.
 In response, La Jota (Juventudes Comunistas) created Discoteca de Canto Popular (DICAP), a socially-conscious record label that grew in its five years of operation from a 4,000 record operation in 1968 to pressing over 240,000 records in 1973.
-DICAP united the various groups of young people wishing to spread Nueva Cancion at a time when U.S. music dominated chiefly commercial radio fare.
+DICAP united the various groups of young people wishing to spread nueva canción at a time when U.S. music dominated chiefly commercial radio fare.
 "DICAP was a key counterhegemonic institution that broke through the censorship and silence imposed by the conservative cultural entities of the elite."

-In 1969 the Universidad Cátolica in Santiago hosted the Primer Festival de la Nueva Canción Chilena.
-Salvador Allende's 1970 presidential campaign was a major turning point in the history of Nueva Canción Chilena.
+In 1969 the Universidad Cátolica in Santiago hosted the Primer Festival de la nueva canción chilena.
+Salvador Allende's 1970 presidential campaign was a major turning point in the history of nueva canción chilena.
 Many artists became involved in the campaign; songs like "Venceremos" by Víctor Jara were widely used in Allende rallies.
 After Allende's election, nueva canción artists were utilized as a pro-Allende public relations machine inside and outside of Chile.
 By 1971, groups like Inti-Illimani and Quilapayún were receiving financial support from the Allende government.